-The charge status indicator pin has three states: pull-down, pulse at 2Hz (see Defective Battery Detection) and high impedance.
+The charge status indicator pin has three states: pull-down, pulsing at 2Hz (see Defective Battery Detection) and high impedance.
 The pull-down state indicates that the battery charger is in a charge cycle.
 A high impedance state indicates that the charge current has dropped below 10% of the full-scale current or the battery charger is disabled.
 When the timer runs out (4.5 hrs), the CHRG pin is also forced to the high impedance state.
-If the battery charger is not in constant-voltage mode when the charge current by UVCL, CHRG will stay in the strong pull-down state.
+If the battery charger is not in constant-voltage mode when the charge current is forced to drop below 10% of the full-scale current by UVCL, CHRG will stay in the strong pull-down state.